ABWerks/EatingDisordersScoringFunctions/README.md

-# Eating Disorders Scoring Functions
+# Scoring Functions for Eating Disorders Screeners

 [Development and validation of the BRief Eating Disorder Screener (BREDS) for US veterans in healthcare and community settings.](#masheb2024)